aktau/xmonad-utils/README.md

 xmonad-utils
 ============

+Fork by aktau: I just needed hhp, which is a cool alternative to unclutter, and the rest was not compiling properly with Debian Wheezy's default haskell-platform, so I disabled hxsel, hslock and hmanage and fixed hhp so it compiled.
+I also changed the cursor timeout value in hhp from 10 to 1 seconds.

 A small collection of X utilities useful when running XMonad.
 It includes:

 * hxsel, which returns the text currently in the X selection;